 People with mobility or other concerns that would make independent evacuation difficult are encouraged to make alternate emergency evacuation plans since, while emergency personnel are usually available to assist with evacuation, this may not always be the case.

 Every individual must quickly become familiar with the area by locating exits, stairwells, elevators, fire fighting equipment, fire alarms, and possible areas of rescue.
-The Facilities Management Safety Supervisor (569-3390), Department of Public Safety (DPS) (569-3400), and the Disability Resource Center (569-3143) can provide additional information.
+The Facilities Management Safety Supervisor (569-3390), UA Little Rock Police Department (569-3400), and the Disability Resource Center (569-3143) can provide additional information.

 Read more about…